Table of contents

 Cairns Esplanade Directions

-Along the Esplanade there are green expanses, as well as many picnic benches, BBQs, exercise equipment and even a skate park.
+Along the Esplanade there are green expanses, as well as many picnic benches, BBQs, exercise equipment, climbing wall, volleyball courts and even a skate park.
 Indeed there have been numerous improvements to the Esplanade over the years.

-However, the most significant and well patronised of all improvement to the area is the Cairns Lagoon.
-As a result, the lagoon is popular with locals and tourists alike and has good disability access located at the southern end of the facility.
+However, the most significant and well patronised of all the improvements to the area is the Cairns Lagoon.
+Indeed the lagoon is popular with locals and tourists alike and has good disability access located at the southern end of the facility.

 Even on the hot days of Summer, Esplanade Lagoon Pool provides a cool and refreshing escape.
 Visitors can enjoy panoramic views of the waterfront harbor from here.